Avangardum/AvangardumStyleConvention/Readme.md

 Use var where possible.

 Use explicit privacy modifiers where possible.
+The exception are interface members, they should be implicitly public.

 <details>
 <summary>Example</summary>